EkitaiKani/LiveQA/README.md

 1. Make a Google Form
    - Ask something like “What’s your question?” and “What’s your name?” or “Name pls” or whatever
+   - Make a column named "display?"
+(For moderation purposes).
+Order your questions by priority through this column

 2. Get a Google Sheets robot key thingy:
    - Go here 👉 [Google Cloud Console](https://console.cloud.google.com/)